Early starter - late bloomer

 Torine is a relative newcomer on the music scene, yet her early career has shown much promise.
 A highlight so far was landing a gig on tour as a backing singer for a popular norwegian countryartist.
 She was able to meet many famous artists on tour, including Tanya Tucker.

 Unfortunately, her upward momentum was disrupted by the sudden emergence of the global pandemic.
 Live regular gigs, sometimes performed with her husband, were replaced by quiet moments at home expanding her music repertoire while rehearsing for the eventual return of live music venues.

 The Fallen Rain

-Written by Jan Helge Nes in 1999, “The Fallen Rain” is about the tough realities of life all of us have to face - one day or another.
-Featuring vocals that are smokier than an 80s dive bar, this wonderfully eerie song has a natural momentum that expertly builds tension to pull you through the song.
+Written by founder Jan Helge Nes in 1999, “The Fallen Rain” is about the tough realities of life we all have to face - one day or another.
+Featuring operavocals like Kate Bush and smokier than an 80s dive bar, this eerie song has a natural momentum that builds tension to pull you through the song.

 The arrangement is restrained, allowing Torine to take the spotlight and shine brightest.

 Torine’s past wasn’t all listening to great tracks and singing in youth choirs.
 Sadly, she was also a victim of bullying.
 While that was a long time ago, the scars still remain.